At Least 5 Dead as Tornadoes Move Through Alabama, Georgia

 - Parts of Mississippi, Georgia, Tennessee, Kentucky and the Carolinas could see dangerous thunderstorms, flash floods and twisters, forecasters say.

-While Alabama appeared to bear the brunt of Thursday’s tornado outbreak, forecasters warned of dangerous thunderstorms, flash floods and possible twisters from eastern Mississippi into western Georgia, and northward into Tennessee and Kentucky.
-Also, flash flood warnings and watches extended to the western Carolinas during the night hours.
+The strong storm followed a series of tornadoes that ripped through Alabama on Thursday, including one that authorities said traveled roughly 100 miles across the state.

-The deaths were confirmed in Calhoun County, in east Alabama, where one of multiple twisters sprang from a “super cell” of storms that later moved into Georgia, said John De Block, a meteorologist with the National Weather Service in Birmingham.
+In east Alabama, Calhoun County Sheriff Matthew Wade said five people died in a twister that cut a diagonal path across the county, striking mostly rural areas — something that likely kept the death toll from being higher.

-Calhoun County Sheriff Matthew Wade said the twister cut a diagonal path across the county, striking mostly rural areas — something that likely kept the death toll from being higher.
+“Our hearts, our thoughts and our prayers go to the families, and we are going to do our best to let them know we love them,” Wade said at an evening briefing.

-“Five people lost their lives and for those families, it will never be the same,” Wade said at an evening briefing.
-“Our hearts, our thoughts and our prayers go to the families, and we are going to do our best to let them know we love them.”
+Multiple twisters sprang from a “super cell” of storms, said John De Block, a meteorologist with the National Weather Service in Birmingham.

-Further west, vast areas of Shelby County near Birmingham — the state's biggest city — were badly damaged.
-Civilian drone footage posted on social media showed rooftops cleaved away from stately homes, the winds destroying some while leaving others untouched.
+Vast areas of Shelby County near Birmingham — the state’s biggest city — were badly damaged.

 In the city of Pelham, James Dunaway said he initially ignored the tornado warning when it came over his phone.
 But then he heard the twister approaching, left the upstairs bedroom where he had been watching television and entered a hallway — just before the storm blew off the roof and sides of his house.
 His bedroom was left fully exposed.